doctorsoft2007/OrchardCMSCORE/Dynamic-Compilation.md

 ##Project Model API

-Dotnet cli use tis API which allow to e.g create a project context and retrieve all its dependencies (referenced project / package libraries).
+Dotnet cli use this API which allow to e.g create a project context and retrieve all its dependencies (referenced project / package libraries).
 It is powerful because, when a library is marked as resolved, all the related compilation, runtime and native collections are populated with fully resolved assets (e.g by providing full paths).
 But to use the Project Model on a project, its `project.json` and `project.lock.json` files need to be there.

 ##Dependency Model API